Comparisons

 Ironclad's implementation is structured and thorough.
 You work with a dedicated implementation manager through workflow design, template migration, integration configuration, user training, and phased rollout.
 The process starts with a discovery phase where Ironclad maps your existing contract workflows and identifies optimization opportunities.
 This pays off for organizations with genuinely complex needs.
 The implementation team helps you design approval chains, configure playbooks, and set up integrations correctly from the start.

 The trade-off is time and cost.
-Implementation fees typically run $20,000-$50,000 on top of the annual license.
+There are separate implementation fees on top of the annual licence, and Ironclad publishes no figure for them, so the only number that exists is the one in your quote - insist on it being itemised.
 You will need to allocate internal resources: someone from legal, someone from IT, and a project manager to coordinate.
 Most organizations also need ongoing administration after go-live to maintain workflows, update templates, and onboard new users.

 Bind Implementation